darkquake93/unihood/README.md

 ##Background

-###What stakeholders and topics are concerned?
+###Stakeholders

 It’s important to recognise that the primary audience for this report is not the community of users of UniHood, but it is rather any organisations or individuals who are interested to see how a complete web application system can be assembled with minimum cost and effort using open-source and cloud-based resources as far as possible.

-###What problem will you address?
+###Problem outline

 There is a wide range of new tools which are becoming available, and one characteristic of the open-source environment is that each tool has a different owner, therefore there are very few resources that can guide how to combine these tools.
 This report attempts to provide at least one such guideline.

-###Why is the project important?
+###Importance of Project

 This work is particularly important given that the huge diversity of Open-Source components now available makes it extremely difficult for many students and individuals to get started with building a system such as UniHood.
 This project will help them begin to realise the cost-savings that are being achieved via cloud-based computing.

-###What are the benefits to the stakeholders?
+###Benefits to the stakeholders

 Stakeholders should be able to use these instructions to build a completely different application.
 Many individuals and organisations would find the HOW-TO deliverables of this project extremely valuable because of the significant time-saving if they want to start a project using similar tools.

-###How does it relate to previous work and existing knowledge?
+###Relation to previous work and existing knowledge

 There is a long tradition of “HOW-TOs” in the open-source community, and some of these may have similar goals, however the range of available web-building tools and resources (such as Amazon AWS Free Tier and Google Single Sign-On) is evolving so rapidly that one might generate the same report in 10 months’ time and recommend better tools in it.

 ##Aim and objectives

-###What will the project deliver?
+###Primary Deliverables

+The primary deliverables are:

-The principle deliverable is a collection of HOW-TOs, where each task is one of the important steps required to build the system.
-A secondary deliverable will be the UniHood system operating as a live public-facing website.
+*	Running cloud-based services, ie. the UniHood system operating as a live public-facing website

-###Are there intermediate or enabling deliverables?
+*	Collection of specific HOW-TOs including screenshots
+*	Explanation of Components
+*	Design Document
+*	Discussion of functionality achieved
+*	Observations

+###Intermediate Deliverables

 There are many intermediate deliverables, each of which is self-contained and may be of value to many different types of projects.
 Some of these deliverables will be self-contained discussions of: